Select Page

 What’s next for you in your career or learning journey?

-BCS Awards Finalist – Analyst Degree Apprentice of the Year
+BCS Awards Finalist – Business Analyst of the Year

 How did it feel to be named a finalist in the BCS awards?